piegope/doc/docs/en/server/overview/what-is-server.md

 		<td>
 Access {{ en.VLT }} resources from a web browser using a Client Access License (CAL).
 Credentials are managed directly from the web interface and no client application is required.

-With the {{ en.DWL }} browser extension, credentials can be automatically submitted when connecting to a website.
+With the {{ en.WBEX }}, credentials can be automatically submitted when connecting to a website.
 		</td>
 		<td>
 Access {{ en.VLT }} resources using our client applications which communicate with {{ en.DVLS }} web services.
 A local installation of a client application such as {{ en.RDM }} is required to manage the data source and its resources.
 Note that we offer Windows, {{ en.MAC }}, Android and iOS editions.